GTRekter/Hypnos/README.md

-Open-source application designed to help you provide unique countdown screens for breaks in virtual trainings and workshops.
+Open-source application designed to help you provide unique countdown screens for breaks in virtual training and workshops.
-The application is currently deployed on Azure through a Azure Static App and reachable at the following [URL](https://thankful-wave-00d649910.1.azurestaticapps.net/).
+The application is currently deployed on Azure through an Azure Static App and is available at the following [URL](https://thankful-wave-00d649910.1.azurestaticapps.net/).

 # Screens
 ## Homepage